 Fleurs designs are individual and sculptural in style, movement and fluidity are the main influences for her work each piece is designed to capture these elements.
-Fleur goes glassblowing once a month to the Smithbrook Glassblowing Studio in Cranleigh where she makes her pieces and is being taught by the expert glass blower Jake Mee.
-She now combines the pewter and glass in her pieces with great success the two materials complement each other perfectly.
+Five years ago Fleur began to learn glassblowing which she now combines with pewter and the two materials complement each other perfectly.

 Her current range of work has developed from a series of drawings of molten lava, the pewter and glass swirling and moving.
 Some have been created to look like the glass is flowing over the pewter and others show this, but also intense variations of colour between the static cooled lava and the flowing lava stream.

 She has won several awards for her designs, most recently the Craft & Design Selected Maker, Silver Award for metal.

 Other awards are the Craft & Design Magazine award at Made Brighton,